wp-plugins/spoontalk-event-calendar/readme.txt

 SpoonTalk Event Calendar is a simple plugin which lets you display a list of your events in a Calendar.
 The calendar can be embedded into page / post using the shortcode st_event.

 == Description ==
 **SpoonTalk Event Calendar** is a simple plugin which lets you display a list of your events in a Calendar.
-The calendar can be embedded into page / post using the shortcode st_event.
+The calendar can be embedded into page / post using the shortcode **[st_event]**.

 The plugin is under beta new featured will be added based on user feedback.
 We do have plans to support Recurring and Multi day events.